cerebral/cerebral/docs/docs/docs/in_depth/actions.md

 }
 ```

-So returning an object from actions extends the input for later actions to handle.
+So returning an object from actions, either directly or from a promise, extends the input for later actions to handle.

 ### State
 To change the state of your application you use the state API.
 It is available to every action.